Where to Ski in Japan

 Niseko is the largest Japanese ski resort at 870 hectares (although the off-piste terrain is probably included in this stat).
 Compare this to the USA where the average size of a ski resort is 800 hectares and Canada where the average is about 1,000 hectares.

-Shiga Kogen has the statistic of 607 hectares yet it’s probably larger than Niseko and has 21 different ski areas.
-When it comes to Japan, in essence just use the statistics as a very rough guide to the size of the resorts.
+Shiga Kogen has the statistic of 607 hectares yet it’s probably larger than Niseko and has 18 different ski areas.
+In essence just use the statistics as a very rough guide to the size of the resorts.

 Is Backcountry Skiing and Snowboarding in Japan Allowed?